 Copyediting takes place after all substantive revisions have been completed and involves editing a manuscript for correctness, consistency of formatting (e.g., italics, capitalization, and hyphenation), and errors in continuity or logic.
 I copyedit for publishers, self-publishing authors, and authors who want to make sure they are sending out a clean manuscript.

 After a text has been laid out for publication but before it is ready to go to the printer or be released as an e-book, it must be proofread for formatting mistakes and other clear errors that either slipped past earlier readers or were introduced when corrections were being made.
-I offer this service primarily to publishers.
+I offer this service to publishers and to self-publishing authors.